-Despite the progress we had made, for yet behaved that evadiation was possible.
-Asia, after ell, was The traditional home of on ellipse.
 The Indian subcontinent constituted a formidable program.
 Efforts such as we had made in Africa appeared to have little impact.
 Nearly 700 million people lived in the most densely crowded areas on earth.
 Trains and buses traveled everywhere, many carrying smallpox patients who had been infected in cities and were returning to their villages to recover or to die.
 Many cases and outbreaks were not reported.
 During the long, hot summer of 1973, a special campaign was planned with Indian colleagues.
 In essence, the plan called for all health workers during one week each month to visit every village - later every house in India - in search of cases.
 When cases were discovered, special surveillance teams moved in to contain the outbreaks.
 The logistics were formidable.
-The plan called for 120,000 workers to visit over 100 Smithin Like a total cense overy month million households.
+The plan called for 120,000 workers to visit over 100 million households.
 Assessment teams visited a 10% sample of households to verify the work.
 And special surveillance teams were organized to check the assessment teams, to contain outbreaks and to search for cases at markets and schools during the intervening weeks.
 More than 8 tons of forms were needed for each search and thousands of vehicles, tens of thousands of bicycles, boats and rickshaws.

 The first search took place in October.
 The results were worse than we had expected.
 Illustrative were the findings in the Indian State of Uttar Pradesh.
 39 Two years of intensive work had already been spent in trying to improve the reporting system.
 Several hundred cases were being reported each week.
 During the search, nearly 7,000 cases were found - only later did assessment reveal that the workers had visited only half the villages.
 However, the outbreaks were now being found.
 Once found, they could be contained.
 The quality of the searches steadily improved.
-Much more rigid containment methods began to be used.40 House guards were posted round the clock at each house to prevent patients from leaving and to vaccinate all visitors.
+Much more rigid containment methods began to be used.
+40 House guards were posted round the clock at each house to prevent patients from leaving and to vaccinate all visitors.
 Vaccination teams, posted to each infected village, searched and vaccinated in a five-mile radius around the infected village.
 As cases diminished in number, 41 a reward was offered to the villager who reported a case and to the health worker who first investigated it.
 Techniques employed in India were quickly adapted for use in Pakistan, Nepal and Bangladesh.

 The number of cases which were reported continued to rise dramatically.
 In 1974, the total of reported cases was the highest in 15 years.
 The newspapers proclaimed "disaster" but by the summer of 1974, the smallpox staff knew that eradication could be achieved even in the ancient home of smallpox.
-42In October 1974, the last case occurred in Pakistan, in May 1975, in Nepal; in June 1975, in India; and, finally, on October 16, 1975, in Bangladesh, Rahima Banu43 became the last victim of smallpox in Asia.
+In October 1974, the last case occurred in Pakistan, in May 1975, in Nepal; in June 1975, in India; and, finally, on October 16, 1975, in Bangladesh, Rahima Banu became the last victim of smallpox in Asia.